Older Patient Outcomes

 View the video below for the latest research affecting treatment decisions for older patients with AML who are considering HCT.

 Due to advances in treatment such as reduced-intensity conditioning regimens, the number of older patients receiving a blood stem cell transplant has increased significantly in recent years.
-In 2020, Be The Match® facilitated 3,607 transplants for patients over age 50.
-That represents 56% of 2020 transplants.
-25% of all transplants were for patients age 65 or older.
+In 2021, Be The Match® facilitated 3,622 transplants for patients over age 50.
+That represents 57% of 2021 transplants.

 The use of less intense pre-transplant conditioning regimens, along with progress in post-transplant care, have allowed more patients >50 years or those with co-morbidities to undergo allogeneic HCT.
 Recent research has demonstrated that: